guru-divine/Hybrid-Transport-Protocol/README.md

 ##  Overview

-MTP is a custom transport protocol developed to provide reliable, in-order delivery of messages over the inherently unreliable UDP protocol.
-MTP employs window-based flow control to ensure data integrity and delivery.
+HTP is a custom transport protocol developed to provide reliable, in-order delivery of messages over the inherently unreliable UDP protocol.
+HTP employs window-based flow control to ensure data integrity and delivery.
 It is designed to handle packet loss, delays, and reordering that are common in unreliable communication channels.

 ---